Flights to Sudan

 Destinations in Sudan Airlines flying to Sudan Low-cost airlines Best time to visit Sudan Countries with direct flights All direct flights Business Class flights Domestic flights International flights Intercontinental flights Popular routes Routes with a stopover FAQFlightConnections provides all the information you need to plan your flight to Sudan.
 Airports, destinations, routes and schedules are all clearly displayed on our interactive flight map.
 If you prefer a list view, the sections below with available departure and arrival airports might be useful.
 Looking to see which countries offer direct connections?
 You'll find that information further down, along with all airlines flying to Sudan.

 For a more comfortable journey, explore the Business Class sections on this page.
 You can also use the Class filter to choose your cabin class and see routes clearly displayed on the flight map.
-If you'd like to travel with an alliance, you can do so with Star Alliance.
+If you'd like to travel with an alliance, you can do so with Star Alliance or Oneworld.
 Simply use the Alliance filter to display their specific routes on the map.

 Destinations in Sudan